GoodCartel/Land/README.md

 1. A (smart) contract is a program which is running in the blockchain
 1. All interactions happen between addresses:
   1. There are two types of addresses: a user address (so called Externally Owned Address or EOA) and contract address
   1. An EOA address is generated from the user's private key.
 A private is generated randomly.
 So, to get an EOA, the user first generates a private key, which is then used to (deterministically) generate an EOA.
+This is also called a wallet or an account.
   1. Every deployed contract has a unique contract address.
 Interaction with the contract happens to that address.
 1. An interaction is called a transaction.
 Any time an EOA wants to interact with another EOA or a contract, they issue a transaction.
 1. A contract is created by compiling a Solidity contract to a bytecode version and deploying that to the blockchain with a transaction.